Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Highlights applications of functionalized carbohydrates and their use as synthons for the construction of various systems
+• Highlights the use of functionalized carbohydrates as synthons for the construction of various systems.

-- Covers recent developments in the synthesis of various glycohybrid molecules
+• Covers recent developments in the synthesis of various glycohybrid molecules and vaccines.

 Carbohydrate chemists, natural products chemists, medicinal chemists, synthetic organic chemists, biochemists